WJ-NTU-Projects/CZ3004-Multidisciplinary-Design-Project/README.md

-# MDP Group 16 Android / Arduino Repository
+# MDP Android / Arduino Unmodular Repository
 Project files for the Android and Arduino subsystems, MDP AY1920 Sem 2.

 Files for any other subsystems are mainly used for testing purposes.